ska-sa/katsdpimager/doc/user.rst

      Data description in the measurement set to image, starting from 0 field=<INDEX>
-     Field in the measurement set to image, starting from 0
+     Field in the measurement set to image, starting from 0 pol-frame=sky | feed
+     Reference frame for polarization.
+Use ``feed`` if the visibilities correspond to the feeds on altitude-azimuth mount dishes.
+The default assumes that X is towards the north celestial pole (IAU/IEEE definition).

+   To provide multiple key-value pairs, specify :option:`-i` multiple times.

 Output image options
 ^^^^^^^^^^^^^^^^^^^^